chaseruskin/orbit/docs/src/reference/configuration.md

 ### The `default-channels` field

 The optional `default-channels` field is an array of strings that represent the names of known channels.
-When this field is provided and the current ip omits the `channels` field from its manifest, the ip will be published to the list of channels defined here.
-If the current ip's manifest does have the `channels` field defined, then the `default-channels` field is not applied.
+When this field is provided and the current project omits the `channels` field from its manifest, the project will be published to the list of channels defined here.
+If the current project's manifest does have the `channels` field defined, then the `default-channels` field is not applied.

 ``` toml
 [publish]